• Reduce the risk of recurrence in early-stage HER2+ breast cancer1,2

 • Includes nail disorder, paronychia, onychoclasis, nail discoloration, nail toxicity, nail growth abnormal, and nail dystrophy.3

-• ALT: alanine aminotransferase; AST: aspartate aminotransferase.
+• ALT: alanine aminotransferase; AST: aspartate aminotransferase; CYP3A4: cytochrome P450 3A; P-gp: P-glycoprotein.

 Dose escalation in HER2+ eBC